lalohamb/base/README.md

 # Leveraged Yield Farm using Flash Loans

 Make use of a Flash loan from Balancer to earn more from Moonwell on Ethereum's layer 2 BASE.
+DAPP intro to Base Trading Bot.
+Make sure you reference Balancer site and add .env file with Alchemy connection.

 ## Technology Stack & Tools